barichd/brailleorch/borframework.md

 Above music and left of measure number
 When the last choice is set, Above system for all measures must be turned to first measure in case of unsufficient room in the line.

-Add tracking dots (checkbox, default checked)
+Add guide dots (checkbox, default checked)
-When a line contains 7 and more spaces, tracking dots (dot 3) are added to ease navigation.
-Some countries don't use them.
+When there are 7 and more spaces between two measures, or between part prefix and the first measure, guide dots (in NIM, they are called "tracking dots) (dot 3's) are added to ease navigation.
+Some countries (e.g., Spain), however, don't use them, so I put this as an option.

 Multi-piano format (radio button)
 Piano style (default)
 Chamber style
 When transcribing a multi-piano score, there are two different formats.
-Piano style is to add a lower-celled number after dots 3-4-5 of hand signs (e.g. 4-6,3-4-5,2 and 4-5-6,3-4-5,2 for second piano); chamber style will use the style like orchestral music, showing part prefixes.
+Piano style is to add a lower-celled number after dots 345 of hand signs (e.g. 46,345,2 and 456,345,2 for piano 1); chamber style will use the style like orchestral music, showing part prefixes.

 Use parallel motion (checkbox, default unchecked)
 Use parallel motion sign for doubled parts.